-- a.
+a.
 This appropriation includes \$2,410,988 the first year and \$2,410,988 the second year from the Lottery Proceeds Fund to support Race to GED.
-Out of this appropriation, \$465,375 the first year and \$465,375 the second year shall be used for PluggedIn VA. - b.
-This appropriation includes \$1,387,240 the first year and \$1,387,240 the second year from the Lottery Proceeds Fund to support Project Graduation and any associated administrative and contractual service expenditures related to this initiative. - 23.
-Virtual Virginia Payments - a.
-From appropriations in this Item, the Department of Education shall provide assistance for the Virtual Virginia program. - b.
-This appropriation includes \$498,000 the first year and \$498,000 the second year from the general fund to support the Virtual Virginia full-time program for 200 students in grades nine through 12. - c.
-This appropriation includes \$330,000 the first year and \$330,000 the second year from the general fund to support the virtual mathematics outreach program. - d.
-The local share of costs associated with the operation of the Virtual Virginia program shall be computed using the composite index of local ability-to-pay. - 24.
-Individual Student Alternative Education Program (ISAEP) Payments a.
+Out of this appropriation, \$465,375 the first year and \$465,375 the second year shall be used for PluggedIn VA.

+b.
+This appropriation includes \$1,387,240 the first year and \$1,387,240 the second year from the Lottery Proceeds Fund to support Project Graduation and any associated administrative and contractual service expenditures related to this initiative.

+23. Individual Student Alternative Education Program (ISAEP) Payments a.
 An additional state payment is provided from the Lottery Proceeds Fund for the prior year's local operations costs, as determined by the Department of Education, for each pupil of school age as defined in § 22.1-1, Code of Virginia, not a resident of the school division providing his education (a) who has been placed in foster care or other custodial care within the geographical boundaries of such school division by a Virginia agency, whether state or local, which is authorized under the laws of this Commonwealth to place children; (b) who has been placed in an orphanage or children's home which exercises legal guardianship rights; or (c) who is a resident of Virginia and has been placed, not solely for school purposes, in a child-caring institution or group home.

-Out of this appropriation, \$2,247,581 the first year from the Lottery Proceeds Fund and \$2,247,581 in the second year from the Lottery Proceeds Fund shall be provided for the secondary schools' Individual Student Alternative Education Program (ISAEP), pursuant to Chapter 488 and Chapter 552 of the 1999 Session of the General Assembly.
+Out of this appropriation, \$2,247,581 the first year and \$2,247,581 in the second year from the Lottery Proceeds Fund shall be provided for the secondary schools' Individual Student Alternative Education Program (ISAEP), pursuant to Chapter 488 and Chapter 552 of the 1999 Session of the General Assembly.

-25. Foster Children Education Payments
+24. Foster Children Education Payments

 b.
-This appropriation provides \$11,010,422 the first year and \$11,979,339 the second year from the Lottery Proceeds Fund to support children attending public school who have been placed in foster care or other such custodial care across jurisdictional lines, as provided by subsections A and B of § 22.1-101.1, Code of Virginia.
+This appropriation provides \$10,667,347 the first year and \$11,528,816 the second year from the Lottery Proceeds Fund to support children attending public school who have been placed in foster care or other such custodial care across jurisdictional lines, as provided by subsections A and B of § 22.1-101.1, Code of Virginia.
 To the extent these funds are not adequate to cover the full costs specified therein, the Department is authorized to expend unobligated balances in this Item for this support.

-26. Sales Tax Payments
+25. Sales Tax Payments

-- a.
-This is a sum-sufficient appropriation for distribution to counties, cities and towns a portion of net revenue from the state sales and use tax, in support of the Standards of Quality (Title 22.1, Chapter 13.2, Code of Virginia) (See the Attorney General's opinion of August 3, 1982). - b.
-Certification of payments and distribution of this appropriation shall be made by the State Comptroller. - c.
-The distribution of state sales tax funds shall be made in equal bimonthly payments at the middle and end of each month. - d.
-Included in this appropriation are the accelerated sales tax revenues attributable to §58.1-638 B., D., and F.1., Code of Virginia, and collected pursuant to §3-5.06 of this act.
+a.
+This is a sum-sufficient appropriation for distribution to counties, cities and towns a portion of net revenue from the state sales and use tax, in support of the Standards of Quality (Title 22.1, Chapter 13.2, Code of Virginia) (See the Attorney General's opinion of August 3, 1982).

+b.
+Certification of payments and distribution of this appropriation shall be made by the State Comptroller.

+c.
+The distribution of state sales tax funds shall be made in equal bimonthly payments at the middle and end of each month.

+d.
+Included in this appropriation are the accelerated sales tax revenues attributable to § 58.1-638 B., D., and F.1., Code of Virginia, and collected pursuant to §3-5.06 of this act.

-27. Adult Literacy Payments
+26. Adult Literacy Payments

-- a.
-Appropriations in this Item include \$125,000 the first year and \$125,000 the second year from the general fund for the ongoing literacy programs conducted by Mountain Empire Community College. - b.
+a.
+Appropriations in this Item include \$125,000 the first year and \$125,000 the second year from the general fund for the ongoing literacy programs conducted by Mountain Empire Community College.

+b.
 Out of this appropriation, the Department of Education shall provide \$100,000 the first year and \$100,000 the second year from the general fund for the Virginia Literacy Foundation grants to support programs for adult literacy including those delivered by community-based organizations and school divisions providing services for adults with 0-9th grade reading skills.

-28. Governor's School Payments
+27. Governor's School Payments